 In this day of interplanetary travel and cellular technology, what was once considered science fiction is coming to life all around us.
 Instead of a Golden Age of flying cars and personal jetpacks, we find ourselves amid dark times.
 Pollution, technologies of distraction, overconsumption, and apathy afflict our now.

 Ben Loory’s short fiction collection Stories for Nighttime and Some for the Day (Penguin) has been making waves nationwide since its 2011 publication.
 He has appeared in The New Yorker, as well as several heavyweight literary journals, and has been praised by none other than Ray Bradbury.
 Loory’s latest short story, “The Astronaut,” appeared in Pravic.
+His latest collection, Tales of Falling and Flying, is wowing critics right out of the gate

 David Gill is the scholar who founded and maintains the Total Dick Head website, an authoritative Philip K. Dick resource.
 Gill organized the 2012 Philip K. Dick Festival.
 His fiction appeared in Pravic, The Speculative Edge, Theurgy Magazine, and 365 Tomorrows.